-2. Formal Resolution
+2. Formal Administrative Resolution

-Formal Resolution can be pursued for any alleged violation of this Policy for which the Respondent has not accepted responsibility.
-Formal Resolution starts with a thorough, reliable, and impartial investigation.
+Formal Administrative Resolution can be pursued at any time during the process for any behavior for which the Respondent has not accepted responsibility that would constitute conduct covered by the University of Bridgeport Policy on Discrimination, Harassment, Sexual Misconduct, and Retaliation if proven.
+Formal Administrative Resolution starts with a thorough, reliable, and impartial investigation.